 The short answer to this question is maybe.
 And no, we’re not just toying with your emotions.
 When it comes to meth in your home, that really is the truth.
 You see, the reality is that each situation is different and varies by the amount of meth present.
 There’s also the question of individual sensitivity, the amount of contact with surfaces, and the location of the contamination.

 With so many variables, it doesn’t make sense to try and summarize the risk in a sweeping generalization.
 As such, we’re going to approach this topic by presenting a two-tier discussion.
 First, we’ll look at the facts.
 Then, we’ll end with a real-life example of just how quickly and intensely meth can impact your health.

 However, before we go further we’d like to clarify one point.
 In Utah, methamphetamine contamination means that your house tests above state limits.
 (That’s 1.0µg/100cm²).
 If your property tests above this number, the state of Utah considers it unsafe to inhabit.
 Period.
 That means you must decontaminate (or demolish the property).
-Of course, some people don’t experience symptoms at this level of meth.
-Some even assume that means their home is safe, and wonder why they should have to decontaminate at all.
-Well, we’re here to answer those questions too.
+Of course, some people don’t experience symptoms at this level of meth, which leads some to wonder: is the meth in my home actually dangerous, or is all this concern about meth exaggerated?
+Well, we hope to help you find your answers.
 So keep reading to find out what the meth in your home could mean for you.

 - Raw meth is dangerous.
 In the short-term, it can raise body temperature, blood pressure, and heart rate.
 It is also known to cause seizures, lethal cardiac events, brain hemorrhages, lung collapse, skin legions, and more.
 In the long-term, you’re looking at insomnia, damage to internal organs, neurotoxicity, rotting teeth, increased risk of stroke and heart attack, brain damage, and worse.